luposdate3000/luposdate3000/documentation/README-performant-kotlin.md

   Use this when the code is performance critical.
   There is a limit of 64kb byte-code per function - this is very easy to reach if you put inline everywhere.
-  This modifier should NEVER be used during debugging, because it breaks the exception-stack-traces. if you have functional parameters combine it with "crossinline" to inline that parameter too.
+  This modifier should NEVER be used during debugging, because it breaks the exception-stack-traces.
+  If you have functional parameters combine it with "crossinline" to inline that parameter too.
 * "internal" function/class modifier <br/>
   This hides the function/class from the api.
   This decreases the binary size.
-  This increases the compile-speed, because there are no generated/exported functions
+  This increases the compile-speed, because there are no generated/exported functions.
 * function pointers<br/>
   Be careful.
   This creates (multiple) additional objects.
   If these are called, multiple indirect function calls are performed, which may be slow.
   Dont do this in performance-critical sections.
-  The kotlin way to to this is a function with a "when(xyz)" where each case contains the code you otherwise would have put into different function pointers.
+  The performant-kotlin way to to this is a function with a "when(xyz)" where each case contains the code you otherwise would have put into different function pointers.
 * coroutines<br/>
   If you have blocking code for example when you need a Lock, than recursively put the "suspend" keyword in front of every required function - the whole way up until "main" if necessary.
   Do the same for every function, which calles any of the functions you modify.
-  Do NOT use "runBlocking" - because it does just that blocking.
+  Do NOT use "runBlocking" - because it does just that: blocking.
   Use "runBlocking" only if you are really forced to do so by an external library.
 * "suspend" function modifier<br/>
   The compiler performs a lot of changes to functions with this keyword.
   Try to avoid any function-local variable ... and put that as a instance-variable instead - because otherwise all these local variables are transformet into a temporary object by the kotlin compiler - which is bad.
-  If a suspend function does not contain any suspend code, the compiler changes are minimal.
+  If a suspend function does not contain any suspend code (or only the last call is a suspendable function), then compiler changes are minimal.
   Try to call other suspending functions as late as possible within a function, to reduce the number of variabes which must be stored by the compiler.
 * debug-only-code<br/>
   use this: